-If you already have a Low Income Health Care Card, you can also access a digital image of your card from your Digital Wallet on your Centrelink Express Plus mobile app.
-The Digital Wallet allows you to present your Low Income Health Care Card using your smart device.
+If you already have a concession or health care card, you can also access a digital image of your card from the Digital Wallet on your Express Plus Centrelink mobile app.
+The Digital Wallet lets you present your concession or health care card using your smart device.

-Access your digital Low Income Health Care Card by logging on to your app and selecting Digital Wallet from the side menu or simply rotating your smart device on its side.
+- selecting Digital Wallet from the side menu or rotating your smart device on its side.
 Your card will: